-Introduction and overview of oils activity: roles and responsibilities: risk and Intelligence Service
+Introduction and overview of oils activity: roles and responsibilities: Risk and Intelligence Service (RIS)

 Risk and Intelligence Service (RIS) aims to ensure that all HMRC enforcement and compliance work is directed and supported by the best possible intelligence and risk information.